etidoema/Supply_Chain_Analytics/README.md

 ## The Problem Statement

-The company is into production of generators, spare parts and servicing.
-Your task is to create analyses that help the company determine make vs buy decision for many of their products they use in servicing their generators.
-The management has already requested quotes from the suppliers.
-Lets look at the data that we will be using for this analysis.
+The company is into production and manufacturing of generators, spare parts and servicing.The organization is facing a make vs. buy decision for its products within its operations.
+The decision involves evaluating whether to produce internally or procure it from external vendors or suppliers.

 ![Supply Chain Analytical video](data.jpg)